Survivor: Heroes vs. Healers vs. Hustlers: Reception and ratings

 Alyssa Norwin of Hollywood Life said that the twist undermined the significance of winning the final immunity challenge.
 People Magazine blogger Stephen Fishbach, who played in Survivor: Tocantins and Survivor: Cambodia, tweeted that it removed fundamental social strategy from the game.
-Survivor: Millennials vs. Gen X winner Adam Klein commented, "Super happy for the winner who played their heart out!!
-That being said, if that twist happened in my season, I would have come in 4th most likely.
-Players should be able to plan out their own endgame and know the basic format of the game they play."

 Host and Executive Producer Jeff Probst ultimately confirmed that, while the twist itself was not implemented in the game to specifically benefit Ben, its main goal was to prevent contestants like him from being eliminated one step away from the Final Tribal Council, simply for being a threat to win the game.
 The twist, Probst said, gives these types of players one last chance to survive instead of just being unanimously voted out by the others.

 Dalton Ross of Entertainment Weekly ranked this season 24th criticizing both the underwhelming start to the season and the fire-making twist.
 In 2020, Survivor fan site "Purple Rock Podcast" ranked this season 33rd saying that "cast is at least pleasant, and at one point in the season there is actually a shockingly strong strategic play" but this season is one that "you'll likely forget completely soon after watching it".
 Later that same year, Inside Survivor ranked this season 28th out of 40 saying that it has "aged better than its surrounding seasons, and that's due to a pretty strong cast, who may be better remembered if the endgame had played out differently."